Compare Surgical Masks and N95 Masks

-There are differences between masks that range from somewhat to very effective in infection control.
-Let’s take an indepth look at:
+There are notable differences between masks when it comes to infection control.
+Let’s take an in-depth look at:

 - What is a Surgical Mask and how well does it work For viruses?

 - What is an N95 respirator mask and how well does it work for viruses?

 What is a Surgical Mask?